Nuno reflects on 'ruthless' Tottenham exit

 "That's all really we live and learn, look forward to keeping all of you posted and thank you once again for your constant support."

-Nuno departed with Tottenham eighth in the top flight, having won five and lost five of its opening matches of the season.
+Nuno departed with Tottenham eighth in the top flight, having won five and lost five of their opening matches of the season.

-The 47 year-old's 10 Premier League games at the helm were the lowest tally of any permanent Tottenham manager, one fewer than Jacques Santini's 11 in 2004.
+The 47-year-old's 10 Premier League games at the helm was the lowest tally of any permanent Tottenham manager, one fewer than Jacques Santini's 11 in 2004.